Explicit 39: Where's Your Head At - Basement Jaxx

 4:33

-Ana: thing and then also gave me all the vibes of you know animal studies in the 50s people trying to
+then also gave me all the vibes of you know animal studies in the 50s people trying to i don't know

 4:46

-Ana: about that but uh I'm glad in a way I'm glad that the monkeys had a had a bit of a rage going on there
+But I'm glad, in a way, I'm glad that the monkeys had a bit of a rage going on there.

-Ana: I feel like I did have a bit of a flashback towards 28 days later,
+I feel like I did have a bit of a flashback towards 28 days later, but probably because

 5:15